 Drone, Storage Tank & Concentrators

 If your system already has the maximum number of oxygen concentrators attached, the next option is to add a Drone.
 A Drone is a compressor / tank combination that enables you to add additional oxygen concentrators.
-The Master storage tank is connected to the Drone’s tank via a braided-steel interconnect line that essentially turns two tanks into one big tank.
+The Master storage tank is connected to the Drone’s tank via a braided-steel interconnect line.
+This essentially turns two tanks into one big tank.
 The Drone is turned on and off by the Master via the same coaxial control line that turns the oxygen concentrators on and off.

 With a Drone, you get to add both oxygen concentrators and oxygen storage, greatly increasing the overall generating capacity of your system.
 Drones are available with 30, 60 and 80-gallon tanks.
 To build large systems, you can add multiple drones.

 If you have peak usage intervals and long periods of low usage, you may be a good candidate for this second-to-lowest-cost option.
 Adding a storage tank may make it possible to generate and store enough oxygen to perform certain time-bound tasks.
 In this scenario, you’ll have predetermined the amount of oxygen needed.
 With the proper-sized storage tank, enough stored oxygen will be available to get the job done.
 You can always add a Drone headbox to the storage tank at a later date.

 Add Another Main

 Of course, it’s always an option to simply add another standalone HVO system.
 Taking this approach is a bit more expensive.
 However, it also creates redundancy that will assure you of having at least one working system available.